robertluwang/portabledevops/README.md

 [Console](https://sourceforge.net/projects/console/) is another lightweight windows console enhancement, supports multi-tabs.

 [Cygwin](https://cygwin.com/) is a large collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows, also provides substantial POSIX API functionality.

+[MobaXterm](https://mobaxterm.mobatek.net/) provides all the important remote network tools (SSH, X11, RDP, VNC, FTP, MOSH, ...) and Unix commands (bash, ls, cat, sed, grep, awk, rsync, ...) to Windows desktop, in a single portable exe file.
+The Unix commands are from cygwin but little bit customized.

 [MSYS](http://www.mingw.org/wiki/MSYS) is a collection of GNU utilities such as bash, make, gawk and grep to allow building of applications and programs which depend on traditionally UNIX tools to be present.
 It is lightweight *NIX shell on windows.
 The [MSYS2](https://sourceforge.net/projects/msys2/?source=navbar) is an independent rewrite of MSYS, based on modern Cygwin (POSIX compatibility layer) and MinGW-w64 with the aim of better interoperability with native Windows software.